ishan-chaudhary/AIS_project/README.md

   Need to do:
   - on the purity analysis, need to compare when closest port == most strongly repersented port.
+  - what is the proporiton of None as port?
+  - filter out points that are far from known ports (activity on mississippi river)
+  - add column for composition, ie how many unique mmsis are in each cluster.  penalize singletons.

   # Network Analysis